A Travel Price Comparison for Families, Couples, and Backpackers Aix-en-Provence vs. Prague for Attractions, Food, Nightlife, and Couples

 A week in Aix-en-Provence or Prague?

-Travelers enjoy the shopping and museums when visiting the historic destination of Aix-en-Provence.
+Travelers enjoy the shopping and museums when visiting the laid-back destination of Aix-en-Provence.
 This town offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.

 Prague is a big city with plenty to do.
 The old town is one of the main draws for visitors.
 The length of your trip often depends on your style of travel.
 For many, it makes a great getaway for one week.
 Because of this, one week is usually enough time for a trip here.